 Eligible working parents

-You or your partner must work at least 16 hours per week and not earn more than £100,000 to be eligible for this expanded funding.
+You (and your partner if you have one) must work at least 16 hours per week and not earn more than £100,000 to be eligible for this extended/expanded funding.
 You can check full eligibility criteria on the Childcare Choices website.

 When can I apply?